KILTprotocol/docs/docs/concepts/05_Advanced/terms-and-quote.md

 ---
-id: requesting-terms-and-attestations
+id: terms-and-quote
-title: Requesting Terms and Attestations
+title: Terms and Quote
 ---

-The claimer may request and / or the attester may send the terms of the attestation, i.e., the requirements set by the participants (the claimer and the attester) for the conditions of the attestation.
+The Claimer may request and / or the Attester may send the Terms of the attestation, i.e., the requirements set by the participants (the Claimer and the Attester) for the conditions of the attestation.

-These terms are defined and agreed upon before the attestation is created.
+These Terms are defined and agreed upon before the attestation is created.
 This part of the process requires interaction and communication between both parties.
 This communication can be done independently, e.g. in person, via messaging, on social media etc., or via the KILT software development kit (SDK).

-## Sending terms using the KILT SDK
+## Sending Terms using the KILT SDK

 Both “request terms” and “submit terms” are part of the messaging system: the message is sent as “request terms” and received as “submit terms”.

 The interaction is as follows:

-- The claimer creates optionally a partial `Claim` and sends an message to the attester questing the terms
+- The Claimer creates a partial `Claim` (optionally) and sends a message to the Attester, requesting the Terms
-- An attester creates an `Terms` object and sends it as part of a submit terms message back to the claimer.
+- An Attester creates a `Terms` object and sends it, as part of a "submit terms" message, back to the Claimer.
-- The claimer receives the terms message, checks the terms and, if all is in order, agrees to them
+- The Claimer receives the message, checks the Terms and, if all is in order, agrees to them

-## How to create a terms object
+## How to create a Terms object

-When creating a terms object, at least one of the following must be set: Legitimations, Quote or Delegations.
+When creating a Terms object, at least one of the following must be set: Legitimations, Quote or Delegations.

-- **Legitimations**: Legitimations are Credentials, issued to the attester the claimer wants to interact with, showing that the attester has the authority or legitimacy to attest the claim requested.
+- **Legitimations**: Legitimations are Credentials, issued to the Attester the Claimer wants to interact with, showing that the Attester has the authority or legitimacy to attest the claim requested.
 This is a way of establishing trust between the participants.

-- **Quote**: Details on how to create a quote are outlined here.
-In brief, the quote could include any or all of the following:
+- **Quote**: Details on how to create a Quote are outlined here.
+In brief, the Quote could include any or all of the following:

   - The time frame the claim will be completed in
-  - The public address of the attester completing the attestation
+  - The public address of the Attester completing the attestation
   - The hash of the corresponding CType
   - A breakdown of all the (net and gross) costs, the currency quoted, and any taxes associated with the attestation.
   - A link to the terms and conditions of the attestation.

-- **Delegations**: An attester may include the right to attest to a specific claim from a top-down trust authority e.g. a business giving the right to their employee to attest the claim on their behalf.
+- **Delegations**: An Attester may include the right to attest to a specific claim from a top-down trust authority e.g. a business giving the right to their employee to attest the claim on their behalf.
 This is a delegation.
-If the attester is delegating their attestation rights to another entity, this should be stated clearly at this point.
+If the Attester is delegating their attestation rights to another entity, this should be stated clearly at this point.
 See here for details on how to create a delegation.

-## How to create a terms object using the KILT SDK
+## How to create a Terms object using the KILT SDK

-A CType hash is required to create a “request for terms”, along with at least one of the following: a quote, a delegation, or a legitimation.
+A CType hash is required to create a “request for terms”, along with at least one of the following: a Quote, a delegation, or a legitimation.

-Claims, PrerequisiteClaims and delegation IDs are optional (as an attester might submit terms from a claimer and will not have all the necessary information to create the claim.
-They can just send the required CType for the claimer to build the claim).
+Claims, PrerequisiteClaims and delegation IDs are optional (as an Attester might submit Terms from a Claimer and will not have all the necessary information to create the claim.
+They can just send the required CType for the Claimer to build the claim).

 ```js
 const termsMessageBody = {